mnm-54/demo-repo/README.md

 # DEMO

-- practicing with git nad github commands
+- practicing with git and github commands

 - added this line in local device